 I really respect Robert Wise, but this whole project seemed to overwhelm him.
 And I think he was just worn out by the politics, indecision and change.
 The film needed a clear vision and as I said earlier it was being created by committee.

-Part Four: Designing a 23rd-Century Odyssey
+Part 4: Designing a 23rd-century odyssey

 What can you tell us about the design phase of the film, especially the ships and vehicles?

 When I was designing any craft, I would sit down with the art department and go through the ideas and rough sketches.
 Different designers worked on different elements.
 I’d make a decision on which designs we would refine and we do final presentation drawings.
 Then would present these designs to a committee of ten to fifteen people.